joshua-hales/joshua-hales/README.md

 I primarily use and am most comfortable with Python and Java for general programming.
 I also use Java for Android development.
 I am currently learning JavaScript and Vue.js.

 I have dabbled in other languages including Kotlin and Swift.
-I will also read language reference pages for fun.
+I enjoy reading documentation such as language reference pages to learn about their idioms and approaches to problems.

 ### Editors